 Board of Directors

-Jackie Soptic (Chairperson), Gary Jordan (Past Chairperson), Rick Hull (2017 Chairperson), Amy Lewis (Treasurer), Marshall Austin, Ralph Boots, Kathi Brewer, Teresa Cross, Cale Gondringer, Jenn Hottes, Chuck Jones, Luke Scott, Dan Wiebers and Donita Youtsey.
+Rick Hull (Chairperson), Jackie Soptic (Past Chairperson), Kathi Brewer (2018 Chairperson), Amy Lewis (Treasurer), Marshall Austin, Ralph Boots, Teresa Cross, Cale Gondringer, Chuck Jones, Gary Jordan, Carrie Lamm-Clark, Tara Walker, Dan Wiebers and Donita Youtsey.

 The Chamber also has a group of Ambassadors that work very hard to help make our events happen.
 All of our Ambassadors are volunteers and all help, in one way or another, with every event we sponsor.
 We are so grateful to have a wonderful group of Ambassadors.
 They are listed below.

-Sharon Barnett, Scott Blair, Chad Boyd, Carrie Lamm-Clark, Dr. Andy Cox, Linda Eads, Jeanie Griffin, Eric Hall (Chairperson), Sue Huffstutter, Emily Jones, Marlisa Klinginsmith, Diane Lowrey, Jeanette McBee, Kurt Mylenbusch, Bonita Price, Melissa Purkapile, Deanna Rutland, Cindy Soptic, Jeb Walker and Joy Wright.
+Sharon Barnett, Chad Boyd, Joe Brinser, Dr. Andy Cox, Seth Cox, Linda Eads, Jeanie Griffin, Eric Hall, Sue Huffstutter (Chairperson), Marlisa Klinginsmith, Diane Lowrey, Jeanette McBee, Kurt Mylenbusch, Bonita Price, Melissa Purkapile, Deanna Rutland, Jeb Walker and Joy Wright.

 Our Chamber staff consists of the Executive Director and Executive Assistant.
 They work together to plan and execute all Chamber events through hard work of their own as well as delegating tasks to board members and ambassadors.